asheaffe/PPIN_web/README.md

 # Future Functionalities
 ```
 - Copy data within the sidebar with a single button click
 - Have the webpage reflect real alignment data
 ```

 # Current Bugs
 ```
 - Control/Information windows overlap when more than one is opened at a time.
+- 'Copy data' button exists but it doesn't copy the data.
 ```